IBM-Bluemix-Docs/containers/cs_cli_reference.md

    <dd>The name or ID of the cluster.
 This value is required.</dd>

    <dt><code><em>--trusted</em></code></dt>
-   <dd><p>Include the flag to enable Trusted Compute for all supported bare metal worker nodes that are in the cluster.
-After you enable trust, you cannot later disable it for the cluster.
-For more information about how trust works, see [{{site.data.keyword.containershort_notm}} with Trusted Compute](cs_secure.html#trusted_compute).</p>
+   <dd><p>Include the flag to enable [Trusted Compute](cs_secure.html#trusted_compute) for all supported bare metal worker nodes that are in the cluster.
+After you enable trust, you cannot later disable it for the cluster.</p>
    <p>To check whether the bare metal machine type supports trust, check the **Trustable** field in the output of the `bx cs machine-types <location>` [command](#cs_machine_types).
 To verify that a cluster is trust-enabled, view the **Trust ready** field in the output of the `bx cs cluster-get` [command](#cs_cluster_get).
 To verify a bare metal worker node is trust-enabled, view the **Trust** field in the output of the `bx cs worker-get` [command](#cs_worker_get).</p></dd>
    </dl>